 SCTE continuously develops education training and content to stay ahead of the ever-evolving technology in today’s growing cable telecommunications field.
 The Society employs the knowledge of a core group of dedicated experts consisting of experienced SCTE instructors and technical consultants from across the industry.

-Dr. Alexander C. Adams
+Dr. Alex Adams

 Technical Consultant, Instructor

 Dr. Alexander Adams was born in Wittmund, Germany in June 1971.
 He studied Electrical Engineering at the University of Hawaii at Manoa in Honolulu, where he received his Bachelor and Master of Science degrees.
 He worked for the Boeing Company and the United States Department of Defense during his Master studies in Control Systems Engineering in the development of electric hybrid vehicles and aircraft control systems.
 He received his PhD from the Technical University Darmstadt in geoinformation systems.

 Since 2001 Alex has been active in the cable industry as a project engineer and managing director of the companies Adams Consult and Adams Network Engineering in the design, upgrade and service of HFC-networks.
 He is auditor of dibkom – German Institute for Broadband Communications, a member of the US Cable Lab’s research group “Proactive Network Maintenance” and a geoinformation specialist for the SCTE as well as her official representative in Europe.
 Alex couples communication systems engineering with geoinformation systems in his daily work, focusing on increased operational efficiency in cable networks by correlation of informational attributes with geo-locations with respect to cable.

 Rolando Barja Elías